SUSHMA7-byte/Personalised-Renewable-Energy-Siting-Platform/README.md

 ## Features

-- **Tailored Recommendations:** Personalized recommendations based on user inputs and preferences.
+- **Personalized Recommendations**: Tailored recommendations based on user inputs and preferences.
-- **Utilization of Open-Source Data:** Harnesses open-source data on renewable energy potential and costs to enhance recommendation accuracy.
+- **Utilization of Open-Source Data**: Harnesses open-source data on renewable energy potential and costs to enhance recommendation accuracy.
-- **Promotion of Sustainable Practices:** Aims to promote the adoption of renewable energy sources and reduce carbon emissions for a more sustainable future.
+- **Promotion of Sustainable Practices**: Aims to promote the adoption of renewable energy sources and reduce carbon emissions for a more sustainable future.
-- **User-Friendly Interface:** Intuitive interface designed for ease of use by individuals and businesses alike.
+- **User-Friendly Interface**: Intuitive interface designed for ease of use by individuals and businesses alike.
+- **Estimate Option**: Provides a feature to estimate available renewable energy options that fit within the user's budget.

+### Estimate Option

+The "Estimate" feature allows users to input their budget and receive a list of renewable energy items that can be purchased within that budget.
+This functionality enables users to make informed decisions about their renewable energy investments while staying within their financial constraints.

 ## Objectives